Academic Year 2024–2025

 4. Written Notice.
 An appointment may be terminated by delivery of 30 days written notice to the GA.

 5. Voluntary Agreement.
 With the agreement of the University, an appointment may be terminated by the voluntary written resignation of the GA.
-Resignation should be made to the supervisor and copied to the Associate Provost for Professional and Graduate Studies and must include notification of the final date of work.
+Resignation should be made to the supervisor and copied to the Dean of Graduate Studies and must include notification of the final date of work.
 Except in emergencies a minimum two-week notice should be given for voluntary resignation.

 Conduct and Professional Behavior